congthinh2132/Oil-Anomoly-Detection/README.md

   - Comparing between timing window 60 days and 90 days

 ## Results Summary
-- The model detected 39 anomalous days in the test period.
+- The model detected 80 anomalous days in the test period.
+(60 days time slicing)
 - The anomalies strongly correspond to periods where the well shows:
   - Sudden drops in oil rate
   - Sharply fluctuating production